longkunxuluke/longkunxuluke.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Longkun Xu, people also call me Luke.
 I am currently a PhD student in [Prof. Michelle Coote group](http://rsc.anu.edu.au/~mcoote/index.html).
 I was born in Taian, China in 1993.
+You can find my blog posts above, feel free to let me know your comments and questions via the email in the left sidebar.

 ## Education and Employment